dahliyah/dahliyah.github.io/docs/Timelines/Events.md

 The Masoretes preserved and enhanced copies of the **Hebrew Old Testament**.

-Their version became known as the Masoretic Text (MT).
+The version they produced is commonly referred to as the Masoretic Text (MT).

-The oldest manuscripts of the MT date from the 9<sup>th</sup> century A.D.
+The earliest known manuscripts of the MT were created in the 9<sup>th</sup> century A.D.

 <mark style='background:#f7b731'>1000  YEARS AFTER THE LXX!!</mark>

-date: 1611
+date: <mark style='background:#fa8231'>1611 </mark>
-title: KJV 1611
+title: <mark style='background:#0fb9b1'>King James Version 1611</mark>
-content: The MT was the Old Testament source for the 1611 King James Version (KJV) and nearly every English translated since.
+content: The MT served as the primary source for the Old Testament in the 1611 King James Version (KJV) and has been utilized in almost every English translation since then.

 ```